Let’s spice up that traditional, perhaps overused, and possibly inequitable “What did you do during Summer Vacation” task.

-Ask your students to write about their summer breaks, but remix their activities into a new genre or setting.
+Rather than asking students to write about their summer breaks, remix their activities into a new genre or setting.
 Change the events!
-Add new activities.
-This takes a dull reciting of facts and turns it into a creative writing assignment based (loosely) on real events.
-Review and introduce new genres to your students.
-Encourage off-the-wall settings and use of existing worlds (perhaps they vacationed at Hogwarts, Mordor, or Tatooine).
+Add completely new activities.
+This takes a dull reciting of facts and turns it into an assignment that demands some thinking.
+Encourage off-the-wall settings and the use of existing worlds (perhaps they vacationed at Hogwarts, Mordor, Adventure Bay, or Tatooine).

 Marvel as you read about:

 - vacations to space stations

 - homebound students staying in their family’s castle

 - buying and raising a new pet minotaur

 The key to tasks like this is to model.
 Far too often, I just gave instructions and handed it over to my class.
 But they really need to see it done.
 I need to model, not just the steps, but also the attitude I’m looking for.
 I want to see my students take risks, push beyond the obvious, and come up with interesting ideas.
 So I must demonstrate.